UH-StudentServices/kurssisivu/README.md

 ### Install dependencies

-To install the dependecies run:
+To install the dependencies run:

 ```
 npm install